-In our nineteen year journey from starting this company we have learned many lessons along the way, and have received recognition for some of the good things we have been able to do.
+In our more than twenty year journey from starting this company we have learned many lessons along the way, and have received recognition for some of the good things we have been able to do.

 I thought I would share some of my thoughts on culture, based on our journey.

 - Steven Covey played a big part in our company culture … and Habit #2 “Begin with the end in mind” was just one factor in our development.
 In order to develop the right kind of culture we needed to define the kind of company that we wanted to be.

 - One of my previous employers was consulting company Andersen Consulting, now known as Accenture.
 Their methodology at that time focused very much on alignment between People, Process, Technology and Strategy.
 This was another critical influence for us.
 It is important to have all parts of the company pulling in the same direction.

 - In line with the above, we needed to develop a mission, vision and core values that inspired us, were meaningful to us and that we could live with … even when decisions were tough.
 This was an important process for us, and while they have been modified over the years, they are fundamentally the same today as they were back then!